CEXMReyes/wireframe_generator/README.md

 Supports creation of child docs and custom child docs.
 Creating custom child docs will generate the appropriate related files.

-Paste input in the 'fields.txt'.
+Paste input in the **fields.txt**.
 Columns are separated by TABS, similar to when pasting from an Excel file into a text editor.
 Format is as follows:

 Field Name | Type | TypeOptions (Picklists, Radios)
 --- | --- | ---